ladypineapple/git-basics-diagnostic/README.md

 ## [License](LICENSE)

 Source code distributed under the MIT license.
-Text licensed under the [wtfpl](http://www.wtfpl.net).
-General Assembly copyright General Assembly, Inc., all rights reserved.
+Text and other assets copyright General Assembly, Inc., all rights reserved.